Segment vs Zapier

 Which platform is best for B2B sales and marketing teams?

 ZoomInfo is built for B2B go-to-market.
 It provides verified contact data, intent signals, org charts, and technographics that sales and marketing teams need to identify and engage buyers.
-GTM Workspace gives sellers an AI-powered workspace, while GTM Studio lets marketers build and launch plays without engineering support.
+GTM Workspace gives sellers a workspace with AI agents for prospecting, outreach, and deal execution, while GTM Studio lets marketers build and launch plays without engineering support.
 Segment is stronger for B2C personalization and product analytics.
 Zapier is stronger for operational workflow automation across any department.